IQSS/dataverse/doc/sphinx-guides/source/installation/advanced.rst

 Standalone "Zipper" Service Tool
 ++++++++++++++++++++++++++++++++

-As of Dataverse software v5.0 we offer an experimental optimization for the multi-file, download-as-zip functionality.
+As of Dataverse Software v5.0 we offer an experimental optimization for the multi-file, download-as-zip functionality.
 If this option
 (``:CustomZipDownloadServiceUrl``) is enabled, instead of enforcing the size limit on multi-file zipped downloads (as normally specified by the option ``:ZipDownloadLimit``), we attempt to serve all the